 Yemen is one of the countries in conflict that the Safeguarding Health in Conflict Coalition and its members are monitoring closely.
 Violence broke out in early 2015 when Houthi rebels overtook the government.
 Saudi Arabia, viewing the Houthis as a threat in the region, created a coalition that began intervening militarily.
-For nearly two years, civilians have endured sustained airstrikes in addition to heavy shelling on the ground.
+For more than two years, civilians have endured sustained airstrikes in addition to heavy shelling on the ground.

 What can we do?

-Coalition member Watchlist on Children in Armed Conflict is active in Yemen and advocates directly with the UN Security Council and the with Security Council Working Group to safeguard health care by implementing Resolution 2286 and Resolution 1998.
+Coalition member Watchlist on Children and Armed Conflict is active in Yemen and advocates directly with the UN Security Council and the with Security Council Working Group to safeguard health care by implementing Resolution 2286 and Resolution 1998.

 Join Watchlist in asking the UN Security Council to take these actions in Yemen:

-· Call for the resumption of the cessation of hostilities agreement and ensure that child protection—including preventing and ending attacks on hospitals and schools—is on the agenda for ongoing peace negotiations.
+- Call for the resumption of the cessation of hostilities agreement and ensure that child protection—including preventing and ending attacks on hospitals and schools—is on the agenda for ongoing peace negotiations.

-· Demand that all parties to conflict comply fully with international humanitarian law, and additionally, consider supporting the establishment of an international commission of inquiry to investigate alleged violations of international law.
+- Condemn attacks and demand that all parties to conflict comply fully with international humanitarian law, and additionally, consider supporting the establishment of an international commission of inquiry to investigate alleged violations of international law.

 *Please help support Watchlist and the Safeguarding Health and Conflict Coalition protect health care from attack and share these recommendations on social media.

 Read more about the situation in Yemen in the coalition’s 2017 report.